sisi-zhou/sisi-zhou.github.io/_pages/about.md

 I received my PhD degree in physics (concentrating on quantum information physics) from Yale University in 2021, supervised by <a href="https://pme.uchicago.edu/faculty/liang-jiang" style="color: #1616a0; text-decoration: none;">Liang Jiang</a>.
 My thesis title is
 <a href="https://elischolar.library.yale.edu/gsas_dissertations/146/" style="color: #1616a0; text-decoration: none;">"Error-corrected quantum metrology"</a>.
 I obtained my Bachelor's degree from Kuang Yaming Honors School at Nanjing University in 2016.

 My research interests include quantum metrology, quantum error correction and the interplay between them.
-Below are some selected publications of mine.
+Selected publications of mine can be found below.

 My email address is szhou1 at perimeterinstitute dot ca. See information on job opportunities <a href="https://sisi-zhou.github.io//job/" style="color: #1616a0; text-decoration: none;">here</a>.

+(Last updated on Dec 25, 2024)

 ## Error-corrected Quantum Metrology